luke-beep/all-about-windows/README.md

 **Disclaimer:** I am not responsible for any damage done to your computer.
 This guide is for educational purposes only.

-This guide is made by me, it's essentially a collection of tweaks and fixes.
+This guide is essentially a collection of tweaks and fixes.
 Some are by others, some are by me.
-If you want to use this guide, please give me credit.
+If you want to use this guide, please link to this github.

 ### **Table of Contents**